kevinfrydmanesqd/ece-2020-fall-webtech/04_Unit_Testing_&_Middlewares/work.md

 * On the front-end:
   * Display data accordingly to the connected user
   * Allow a user to display each of his metrics group

+# Unit Testing

+* Test save & delete functions
+  - '#save' should save data
+  - '#save' should update existing data
+  - '#delete' should delete data
+  - '#delete' should not fail if data does not exist

 Notes :